 Legal teams are often thought to be the slowest function in a business, which is quite untrue if you ask me.
 It’s just that the processes are dependent on external stakeholders, which eventually leads to the wastage of valuable time and resources.

 With multiple contracts in the works, including client agreements, procurement, and vendor contracts, each stage of the contract management process can get overwhelming.
-An effective contract workflow is an optimum solution to speed up your contract execution process.
+An effective contract workflow is an optimum solution to speed up your contract management and execution process.

 What is contract workflow?